Integrating service for multi-disciplinary effect

-If there's a delay getting clients into a service or we don't offer what the client needs Client Service provides case management for as long as needed.
-That is, we take care of people.
+If there's a delay getting client into a service (or we don't offer what the client needs) we provide case management for as long as needed.

-Having a range of otherwise independent services working under the one roof makes the NJC a nexus point for sharing information, skills and resources.
-It also means the NJC is deeply connected to the service landscape into which we send clients.
+Having a range of otherwise independent services working under the one roof makes us a nexus point for sharing information, skills and resources.
+It also means we are deeply connected to the service landscape into which we send clients.

-Our ESSM is greater than the sum of its parts and significantly different to other on-site treatment models in the Australia’s justice system.
+Our services model is greater than the sum of its parts and significantly different to other on-site treatment models in the Australia’s justice system.

-A referral to one member of the Client Service is a gateway to all services, and as most clients have multiple needs, agencies work in multi-disciplinary teams to manage clients together.
-This enables agencies to:
+A referral to one member of the Client Service is a gateway to all services.
+In this way we:

 - reduce the number of meeting that clients need to attend